Summer 2023 Test of Your HVAC

-Mid Summer heat and humidity brings with it extraordinary climate conditions for some cities, states and countries.
+Mid Summer heat and humidity brings extraordinary climate conditions for tenants and property managers in many cities, states and countries.

 Residents in London and Paris don’t have the experience in dealing with persistent 40+ C heat as do those in Dubai, Arizona or Australia.
-As temps rise to record levels, residents in the UK and France have minimal home air conditioning.
-The elderly are in particular danger.
-Those lucky renters in houses or apartment buildings with well maintained and powerful A/C systems will fair better.
+Yet last year, residents in the UK and France faced extreme heat with only minimal home air conditioning.
+The elderly were in particular danger.
+Those lucky renters in houses or apartment buildings with well-maintained and powerful A/C systems fared better.

 Heat Waves Seem to be on the Rise